 - Community policing - Community policing needs to be diverse.
 Need police to look like the people that they represent, women included. - There is a difference between programs and community policing need to understand that - Police need to be on the street.
 Talking to kids.
 Can't police people in the car.
 Shake hands and meet people.
 Meeting people is important.
-Respect both ways will be developed. - Understanding teenage boys is important. - If police can connect to young people, it 1) prevents problems before they happen 2) might understand kids and then be able to assist them in the future - Have a sports day for middle/high school kids to connect with police need to not see them as only authoritarian hang out and eat with the kids - Recent coffee with a cop was a good thing because it was diverse.
+Respect both ways will be developed. - Understanding teenage boys is important. - If police can connect to young people, it 1) prevents problems before they happen 2) might understand kids and then be able to assist them in the future - Have a sports day for middle/high school kids to connect with police need to not see them as only authoritarian

+- How do police hang out with the students?
+They should hang out in front of wings place hang out and eat with the kids - Recent coffee with a cop was a good thing because it was diverse.
 Young people of color could see people like them.
 Good to see how friendly the cops are.
 Do we need it to be so uniform?
 No, we can certainly try other things too - Need for more male teachers there are additional things to review, not just police - Community policing should be considered and better than the norm - Conversations are happening about promoting diversity of police force - Roundtable conversations can help should consider holding roundtables - A town hall with the police would be great! - Knowing is half the battle conversations are needed to be had being mindful - Look at some of the practices in Greenburgh.
 What is the frequency of their efforts?
 How do they advertise programs? - Greenburgh police know the kids.
 They interact with the kids.
 They just hang out.
 Need formal events but also need a relationship established.
 Create a sense of community and bring "community" into community policing - Greenburgh is right next door and very diverse.
-Several Ardsley HS and college graduates are members of Greenburgh and Yonkers police departments. - Several Ardsley residents are also police officers in Greenburgh Including a woman - Once a month we need to dive in listen to kids it goes so quickly lingo changes keep up with it - can't be foreign with them. - Need Zoom calls have a conversation about being a man understanding what they are going through - The police are welcome to come to St Barnabus and work with churches - Resource officers in schools survey completed shared feeling of safety and support - Multicultural Committee, Ardsley Race have been working with police - Working on virtual program Q&A with officers - Programs to create trust with kids and brought in police from other jurisdictions that were African American - Get out of vehicles - Fridays cops available when kids go into the Village - Bike safety and have police teach about it in schools - Promoting biking trails and some give aways (helmets) - Police read stories to kids - Data Information & Needs - Questions/Issues - How do we use data to get to the place we want to be?
-Doesn't have Hispanic category?
-Only have black versus white. - Need to understand who is being arrested Ardsley residents or not?
+Several Ardsley HS and college graduates are members of Greenburgh and Yonkers police departments. - Several Ardsley residents are also police officers in Greenburgh Including a woman - Once a month we need to dive in listen to kids it goes so quickly lingo changes keep up with it can't be foreign with them. - Need Zoom calls have a conversation about being a man understanding what they are going through - The police are welcome to come to St Barnabus and work with churches - Resource officers in schools survey completed shared feeling of safety and support - Multicultural Committee, Ardsley Race have been working with police - Working on virtual program Q&A with officers - Programs to create trust with kids and brought in police from other jurisdictions that were African American - Get out of vehicles - Fridays cops available when kids go into the Village - Bike safety and have police teach about it in schools - Promoting biking trails and some give aways (helmets) - Police read stories to kids